 |Automated Tax-Loss Harvesting||X|

 Benefits of Investing with a Robo-Advisor

 Robo-advisors are different than traditional financial advisors.
 From the cost, client interaction, investment selection, and more, robo-advisors can be a great choice for the right investor.
-Following are reasons why robo might be best for you.

 Most robo-advisors don’t provide much if any, direct contact with investors.
 So, if you have questions or want to pick up the phone and ask an advisor why the stock market is down, robo-advisors may not work for you.